-The pandemical spread of the Coronavirus is certainly the most decisive event of 2020 and 2021.
-The "severe acute respiratory syndrome coronavirus 2" (SARS-CoV-2) particularly affects the human respiratory system ^[1].
-Until the 29th of June 2021 180,492,131 cumulative cases and 3,916,771 cumulative deaths were recorded worldwide ^[2].
-No region in the world was spared, however, the relatively well-developed countries with higher levels in student assessment and psychometric test results in Europe and Northern America were disproportionately affected, with up to 90% of the worldwide cases ^[2].
+The pandemic spread of the Coronavirus is certainly the most decisive event of 2020 and 2021.
+The "severe acute respiratory syndrome coronavirus 2" (SARSCOV-2) particularly affects the human respiratory system $^{[1]}$.
+Until the 29 th of June 2021, 180 ,492,131 cumulative cases and 3 ,916,771 cumulative deaths were recorded worldwide $^{[2]}$.
+No region in the world was spared; however, the relatively well-developed countries with higher levels in student assessment and psychometric test results in Europe and Northern America were disproportionately affected, with up to 90% of the worldwide cases $^{[2]}$.

-From the perspective of cross-national research on education and intelligence, this is remarkable and surprising, since the prevalence of infectious diseases is usually highly negatively associated with the mean educational and cognitive ability level of countries [3][4].
-The evidence is especially strong for a health improving effect of cognitive ability (intelligence including some knowledge aspects); many papers reported such associations (at the international level comparing countries [5][6][1,2][8][0].
-In a paper by Daniele and Ostuni (2013) only one of 15 infectious diseases did not negatively correlate with IQ (Japanese encephalitis) [10].
-In parallel, the authors found strong positive correlations of DALYs (disability-adjusted life years lost) due to infectious diseases with mean temperature (the higher the average temperature the more years are lost) and strong negative correlations with absolute latitudes (far from the tropics less life years lost).
+From the perspective of cross-national research on education and intelligence, this is remarkable and surprising, since the prevalence of infectious diseases is usually highly negatively associated with the mean educational and cognitive ability levels of countries [3][4].
+The evidence is especially strong for a health-improving effect of cognitive ability (intelligence including some knowledge aspects); many papers have reported such associations (at the international level comparing countries [5][6][7][8][9].
+In a paper by Daniele and Ostuni (2013), only one of 15 infectious diseases did not negatively correlate with IQ (Japanese encephalitis) $\frac{[10]}{}$.
+In parallel, the authors found strong positive correlations of DALYs (disability-adjusted life years lost) due to infectious diseases with mean temperature (the higher the average temperature, the more years are lost) and strong negative correlations with absolute latitudes (far from the tropics, fewer life years lost).

-This contradicts the geographic pattern of all SARS-CoV-2-pandemic.
-The origin of the phylogenetic tree of the virus is SARS-CoV and it first occurred in 2003 in southern China ^{[11][1]}.
-Countries affected by the older SARS-CoV pandemic were distributed all around the globe, however most affected regions were China, Hong Kong, Taiwan, Singapore, Hanoi in Vietnam and Toronto in Canada ^[12].
-Africa, the Middle East and Central Asia were almost completely spared ^[13].
-A further SARS-CoV-2 predecessor, MERS-CoV, spread through the Middle East in 2013, affected 23 countries, mostly at the Arabic Peninsula ^[1].
-The 2020 SARS-CoV-2-pandemic is the third and most serious pandemic caused by this family of viruses, with higher death rates and also possible negative long-term effects ^[14].
+This contradicts the geographic pattern of the entire SARS-CoV-2 pandemic.
+The origin of the phylogenetic tree of the virus is SARS-CoV, and it first occurred in 2003 in southern China [11][[1]].
+Countries affected by the older SARS-CoV pandemic were distributed all around the globe; however, the most affected regions were China, Hong Kong, Taiwan, Singapore, Hanoi in Vietnam, and Toronto in Canada [12].
+Africa, the Middle East, and Central Asia were almost completely spared [13].
+A further SARS-CoV-2 predecessor, MERS-CoV, spread through the Middle East in 2013, affecting 23 countries, mostly on the Arabian Peninsula [1].
+The 2020 SARS-CoV-2 pandemic is the third and most serious pandemic caused by this family of viruses, with higher death rates and also possible negative long-term effects [16].